Mercantilism: New France

 France imposed its mercantilist philosophy on its colonies in North America, especially New France.
 It sought to derive the maximum material benefit from the colony, for the homeland, with a minimum of colonial investment in the colony itself.
 The ideology was embodied in New France through the establishment under Royal Charter of a number of corporate trading monopolies including La Compagnie des Marchands, which operated from 1613 to 1621, and the Compagnie de Montmorency, from that date until 1627.
 It was in turn replaced by La Compagnie des Cent-Associés, created in 1627 by King Louis XIII, and the Communauté des habitants in 1643.
 These were the first corporations to operate in what is now Canada.

-Great Britain
+United Kingdom

 In England, mercantilism reached its peak during the Long Parliament government (1640–60).
 Mercantilist policies were also embraced throughout much of the Tudor and Stuart periods, with Robert Walpole being another major proponent.
 In Britain, government control over the domestic economy was far less extensive than on the Continent, limited by common law and the steadily increasing power of Parliament.
 Government-controlled monopolies were common, especially before the English Civil War, but were often controversial.